kubevela/workflow/README.md

 ### Run a WorkflowRun directly

-Please refer to the following examples:
+For more, please refer to the following examples:

 - [Control the delivery process of multiple resources(e.g. your Applications)](./examples/multiple-apps.md)
 - [Request a specified URL and then use the response as a message to notify](./examples/request-and-notify.md)